AFathi/NotchToolkit/README.md

 UIEdgeInsetsMake(top,left,bottom,right)
 ```
 #### toolbar.toolList
-This is the array of the tool icons in the NotchToolbar. toolList only accepts String and UIImage types.
+This is the array of the tool icons in the NotchToolbar. toolList accepts `String` , `UIImage` or an array of both types.
+An array that contains a  `String` and a `UIImage` allow you to add an image icon with title.
 ```
-[String, UIImage, UIImage, String, String]
+[String, [UIImage, String], [UIImage, String], UIImage, UIImage, String, String]
 ```
 #### toolbar.toolsTitleFont
 This allows you to customize the `String` type icon font.